jkup/jonkuperman.com/posts/increase-gatsby-performance-webpack-bundle-analyzer/index.md

 tags: ["JavaScript", "Performance", "Compilers"]
 ---

-I've been working on my website a lot lately.
+I've been using webpack bundle analyzer a lot lately.

 Over the past few days, it started to feel a little sluggish when I would refresh.
 I remember when I first launched this version of the site on [Gatsby](https://www.gatsbyjs.com/) and [Netlify](https://www.netlify.com/) it felt lightning fast!

 ---

-## Measuring Gatsby Page Performance
+## Measuring Gatsby Page Performance with Webpack bundle analyzer

 Before I started diving in, I just wanted to see if I was correct that it had slowed down.
 I started up a production build on my local machine by running: